wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - This is one of the three islets (along with areas S3 and S7) where the characters can collect spell components for Professor Lang.
 - Any character who ventures into the swamp on the west side of this islet stumbles into an area of quicksand.

+> [!note]- Quicksand
+> A quicksand pit covers the ground in roughly a 10-foot-square area and is usually 10 feet deep.
+When a creature enters the area, it sinks 1d4 + 1 feet into the quicksand and becomes restrained.
+At the start of each of the creature’s turns, it sinks another 1d4 feet.
+As long as the creature isn’t completely submerged in quicksand, it can escape by using its action and succeeding on a Strength check.
+The DC is 10 plus the number of feet the creature has sunk into the quicksand.
+> A creature that is completely submerged in quicksand can’t breathe (see the suffocation rules in the Player’s Handbook).

+A creature can pull another creature within its reach out of a quicksand pit by using its action and succeeding on a Strength check.
+The DC is 5 plus the number of feet the target creature has sunk into the quicksand.

 ###### S3.
 Central Islet
  - [ ]
 >The largest islet in this part of the swamp, this landmass features two wooden research sheds with an ancient tree stump between them.